quicwg/datagram/draft-ietf-quic-datagram.md

 data to the application immediately, as long as it is able to process the frame and can store the contents in memory.

-Like STREAM frames, DATAGRAM frames MUST be protected with either 0-RTT or 1-RTT keys.
+Like STREAM frames, DATAGRAM frames contain application data and MUST be protected with either 0-RTT or 1-RTT keys.

 Note that while the max_datagram_frame_size transport parameter places a limit on the maximum size of DATAGRAM frames, that limit can be further reduced by